lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

   upperBoundIndexes = upperBoundIndexes.sort(function (a, b){ return a - b; });
 ```

-Using the sorted consecutive data-points' distances, we now need to gather the upper and lower cluster bounds.
+Using the sorted consecutive data points' distances, we now need to gather the upper and lower cluster bounds.
 The upper bounds are the first `k-1` `magnitudeSortedDataPoints` indexes in the `sortedConsecutiveDataPointDistances`
 plus the last index in `magnitudeSortedDataPoints`.
 With the upper bound indexes added, we sort them in ascending order.